-Safety Net: 10 Questions to Ask
+Safety Net: Questions

 Jonathan Clements | August 10, 2017

-WANT TO MAKE SURE YOUR FAMILY is adequately protected against financial disaster?
+WANT TO MAKE sure your family is adequately protected against financial disaster?
 Try grappling with these 10 questions:

 - What’s the minimum dollar amount you need each month to keep your household running?
 That’s a useful number to know if you’re forced to slash living costs because, say, you lost your job or you need to cover a large, unexpected medical bill.